canvas-medical/documentation/collections/_api/practitioner.md

           description: >-
             Update Practitioner with provided fields and values.
             <br><br>
             During the update of **addresses** and **telecoms** for Practitioner, it is expected that an **"id"** is provided in the object of each **"address"** or **"telecom"** entity being updated.
 If **"id"** is not provided, a new field will be created during the update.
 Any existing fields that are missing in comparison to those in the database (if not sent with an "id") will be permanently deleted.
-Same behavior applies to **"photo"** and the nested array of valueCodeableConcept objects for **roles** in the roles extension with one exception that you don't have "id" attributes for photos and roles.
+Same behavior applies to **"photo"** and the nested array of valueCoding objects for **roles** in the roles extension with one exception that you don't have "id" attributes for photos and roles.
             <br><br>
             During an update, if a **"url"** for the **Practitiner's signature** is provided, it will be ignored, and no action will be taken.
             <br><br>